-- 1. Close other open applications. - All applications require a segment of memory to operate, and this reduces the memory available to Analytica. - 2.
-Increase the size of your computer's swapfile. - In Windows XP, right click on My Computer and select the Advanced tab.
+1. Close other open applications.

+All applications require a segment of memory to operate, and this reduces the memory available to Analytica.

+2. Increase the size of your computer's pagefile.

+In Windows XP, right click on My Computer and select the Advanced tab.
 Select Performance Settings, Advanced, Virtual Memory Change.
-From the resulting dialog, increase maximum paging file size. - 3.
+From the resulting dialog, increase maximum paging file size.

 Analytica is a 32-bit process, and like all 32-bit process, the Windows operating system limits the maximum amount of memory that can be used by a 32-bit process to a default limit of 2GB.
 In Windows XP and Vista, this limit can be increased to 3GB by editing a system file C:\boot.ini.
 For the line corresponding to your operating in that file, append /3GB and /USERVA options.
-For example, after your edit, the line may be: - multi(0)disk(0)rdisk(0)partition(1)\WINDOWS="Windows XP" /3GB /USERVA - After making the edit, a system reboot is required for this to take effect. - 4.
-Consider adding more physical memory to your computer. - If you are limited by the 3GB per process ceiling, then adding more memory will not increase available space, although it may speed up execution when other applications are also open. - 5.
+For example, after your edit, the line may be:

+multi(0)disk(0)rdisk(0)partition(1)\WINDOWS="Windows XP" /3GB /USERVA

+After making the edit, a system reboot is required for this to take effect.

+4. Consider adding more physical memory to your computer.

+If you are limited by the 3GB per process ceiling, then adding more memory will not increase available space, although it may speed up execution when other applications are also open.
+Analytica 64-bit will directly benefit from any RAM you add.

+- 5. Add a solid-state drive to your computer and locate your page file on it. - 6.
 Consider ways to reorganize your model.
 Are there dimensions that can be removed from the model, or especially from problematic high-dimensional results.
 The Performance Profiler (in Analytica Enterprise) can help you pinpoint variables that consume a lot of memory.